GuidoNebiolo/AWS-IP-Ranges-WebApp/README.md

 1. Make sure you have Node.js and npm (Node Package Manager) installed on your machine.
 2. Clone this repository to your local machine.
-3. Navigate to the project directory: `cd AWSIpRanges-WebApp`
+3. Navigate to the project directory: `cd AWSIPRanges-WebApp`
 4. Install the project dependencies: `npm install`

 ## Usage